12 Tips & Tricks to Having the Best Summer Vacation at Disney World

 It seems simple enough, right?!
-Well, we’ve made the mistakes plenty of times, thinking that it’s not too bad, only to end up with a sunburn on our very first day of vacation.
+Well, we’ve made the mistakes many times, thinking that it’s not too bad, only to end up with sunburn on our first day of vacation.
 Once you have that sunburn, it really puts a damper on the rest of the vacation.
 Don’t forget to reapply when needed!

 11 – Drink Water

 Soda and alcohol can be special treats while on your Disney vacation, but be aware of how much water intake you’ve had.
-This is especially important if you have great plans to drink around the World Showcase at Epcot for example.
-Keep in mind that you should constantly be chugging water to keep yourself hydrated in the Florida heat.
+This is especially important if you have great plans to drink around the World Showcase at Epcot, for example.
+Remember that you should constantly be chugging water to keep yourself hydrated in the Florida heat.

 12 – Chill Out